Healthy cauliflower and potato mash with garlic, an amazing side dish for any kind of meat or fish, creamy, comforting, and delicious!

 Instructions

 - Cook: Bring a large pot of water to a boil.
-Add some salt, the chopped cauliflower, and potatoes and cook them until soft, about 20-25 minutes.
-Drain and mash well.
+Add some salt, the chopped cauliflower, and potatoes, and cook them until soft, about 20-25 minutes.
+Drain and mash well.1.5 lbs cauliflower/ 700 g + 1.5 lbs potatoes/ 700 g

-- Combine: Add the butter, milk, creme fraiche/sour cream, grated garlic clove, freshly grated nutmeg, salt, and pepper to taste.
+- Combine: Add butter, warm milk, sour cream, grated garlic cloves, freshly grated nutmeg, salt, and pepper to taste.
 You can adjust the milk quantity to your liking.
 Start with 2 or 3 tablespoons and add more for a thinner consistency.
-Serve hot.
+Serve hot.2 tablespoons butter + ¼ cup whole milk + 3 tablespoons sour cream + 2 garlic cloves + some nutmeg + fine sea salt and freshly ground pepper

 mjskitchen says